 Campus safety policies and procedures

-Regarding policies and procedures, you’d want to look at the new Clery Act Appendix for the Federal Student Aid handbook.
-In addition to crime and fire statistics, it suggests that colleges should publish following policies and procedures in their Annual Security Report for the benefit of prospective students.
+Regarding policies and procedures, you’d want to look at the new Clery Act Appendix for the Federal Student Aid Handbook.
+In addition to crime and fire statistics, it suggests that colleges should publish the following policies and procedures in their Annual Security Report for the benefit of prospective students.

 - Alcohol consumption and illegal drug usage